Lambert-Nguyen/cosmo-management/docs/backend/DOCUMENTATION.md

-# AriStay MVP Phase 1 - Complete Documentation
+# Cosmo MVP Phase 1 - Complete Documentation

 ## 📋 Overview

-AriStay is a comprehensive property management system designed for cleaning, maintenance, inventory, and staff coordination.
+Cosmo is a comprehensive property management system designed for cleaning, maintenance, inventory, and staff coordination.
 This documentation covers the MVP Phase 1 implementation, which provides the foundation for property-centric task management with specialized workflows.

 ## 🏗️ System Architecture